IBM-Bluemix-Docs/swift/index.md

 ### Using {{site.data.keyword.cloud_notm}} developer tools
 {: #devtools-swift}

-You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} Developer tools](/docs/cli?topic=cloud-cli-getting-started), which offer a command line approach to creating, developing, and deploying complete web, mobile, and microservice applications.
+You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} Developer tools](/docs/cli?topic=cloud-cli-getting-started), which offer a command-line approach to creating, developing, and deploying complete web, mobile, and microservice applications.